whennemuth/low-cost-dms/context/README.md

 - **stack.Tags:** All resources created will automatically be tagged with the 3 tags set here.
 - **scheduleRateHours:** In an effort to reduce costs, CDC will not be left running, but will only be re-engaged at a set interval and stop after a specific period of time.
 This is performed by a lambda function triggered by an eventbridge rule configured with this interval setting.
-- **oracleSubnetIds:** The IDs of subnets that the source Oracle database operates in.
+- **sourceDbSubnetIds:** The IDs of subnets that the source database operates in.
-- **postgresInstanceSize:** It is assumed that you are testing and want to create a PostGres RDS database in the same subnet as the source Oracle database to simplify connectivity and network access.
+- **postgresInstanceSize:** It is assumed that you are testing and want to create a PostGres RDS database in the same subnet as the source database to simplify connectivity and network access.
 This setting is optional, but if set, will trigger the creation of a small RDS instance for PostGres.
 - **postgresInstanceIngress:** Comes into play if **postgresInstanceSize** is set.
 The items in this listing are used to configure the ingress rules for the target PostGres database.
 - **postgresPassword:** The password for the target PostGres database.
 Can only be used if the PostGres database is NOT hosted by the RDS service *(ie: resides on campus)*.
 Nonetheless, use of this property is discouraged in favor of secrets manager, and is only intended if your PostGres database is being hosted on your machine *(localhost)*.
-- **publicSubnetIds:** Comes into play if **postgressInstanceSize** is set.
-These are the subnets that the DMS replication will operate in.
   IMPORTANT: These must be public subnets (have routes to an internet gateway), else the DMS service will not be able to communicate with secrets manager to acquire database passwords.

 **Example config:**